 This command transfers the file large-file to the remote server at /path/to/destination using the master control socket at /tmp/ssh-control-socket.

-Because the master control socket is already established, the SCP command can reuse the existing SSH connection, which can significantly speed up the transfer and reduce the load on the remote server.
+Because the master control socket is already established, the SCP command can reuse the existing SSH connection, significantly speeding up the transfer and reducing the load on the remote server.

 Once we’re finished transferring files, we can close the master control socket by running the following command: